Estimating Your Closing Costs

 - No Origination Fee

 On the day you close the deal on your home purchase, you’ll be required to sign legal documents, known as closing documents, which will finalize your mortgage and establish you as the home’s new owner.
+You must acknowledge receipt of their initial Closing Disclosure at least 3 business days before consummation.
+You will need to sign all Closing Documents and final CD at closing.
 Your Closing Disclosure (formerly HUD-1 Settlement Statement) sums up the terms of your loan and what you pay at closing.

 - Key sections to review include: